michalgrzegorczyk-dev/angular-component-communication/public/blog-post/parts/README.intro.md

 ### Before we start
 <i>Hey Angular devs!
 This guide explores all the ways components can talk to each other -
 from simple one-way data passing to more complex interactions.
-If you've built a few things with Angular and want to level up your skills, you're in the right place! 😉</i>
+It only shows the way you can achieve communication, the rest is in your hands, because going into details of every approach would make this post never ending story.
+If you've built a few things with Angular and want to level up your skills, you're in the right place 😉!</i>

 ### Let's begin
 When building applications with Angular, it's important to know how